-- 4) During Scrutineering, it is advised to remove powder units, and turn upside down to check for a thump inside, i.e. movement of the powder, this is to check that the powder has not compressed. - 1) The hand-held fire extinguishers must be secured by a minimum of 2 metallic straps with quick-release metal fastenings and the securing system must be able to withstand a deceleration of 25 g.
+- 1) The hand-held fire extinguishers must be secured by a minimum of 2 metallic straps with quick-release metal fastenings and the securing system must be able to withstand a deceleration of 25 g.
 Anti-torpedo tabs are required. - 2) The handheld fire extinguishers shall comply with SABS 1910 for the extinguisher cylinder with a minimum capacity of 2,5kg DCP (dry chemical powder) extinguishant.
-The extinguishant shall be MAP (mono- ammonium-phosphate), containing a minimum of 70% MAP in the DCP (Note the 70% is higher than the industry standard 40%).
-The DCP shall comply with SANS 1522. - Alternatively, fire extinguishers that comply with FIA Appendix J Art 253-2022, article 7.3 may be used.
+The extinguishant shall be MAP (monoammonium-phosphate), containing a minimum of 70% MAP in the DCP (Note the 70% is higher than the industry standard 40%).
+The DCP shall comply with SANS 1522. - 3) Alternatively, fire extinguishers that comply with FIA Appendix J Art 253-2022, article 7.3 may be used.
 For Rallies: two handhelds are required as stated above, not one as per FIA.
 One dry powder and one AFFF foam extinguisher may also be used as a pair. - 4) The following information must be visible on each handheld extinguisher: - a) capacity - b) type of extinguishant - c) weight or volume of the extinguishant. - 5) Each handheld extinguisher must be equipped with a pressure gauge to check the pressure of the contents.
 Prior to each event, competitors are advised to remove powder units, and turn upside down to check for a thump inside, i.e. movement of the powder, this is to check that the powder has not compressed.